jgthomas/zoto-music-script/README.md

 ## Notes

-- Re-running a download skips videos already in the archive (keyed by video ID).
+- Re-running a download skips videos already in the archive.
 - Age-restricted or members-only videos may not download.
 - Downloads are sequential.